 We also read a Magic Treehouse book as a family this week that was all about the San Francisco earthquake of 1906.
 The kids learned about the devastation that occurred after the earthquake.

 My kids love watching Wild Kratts, so as a writing exercise, I had them write letters to the Kratt brothers.
 I took pictures of the letters, and plan to send photos to them via their Facebook page.
+We also use the book What Your Second Grader Needs To Know to get ideas of what writing skills we need to cover for my daughter.

 It’s been hot as we’ve been traveling from Montana down to southern Utah.
 During one of our travel days, I had my daughter record the temperature at several points during the day.
 And at the end of the day, she plotted it on a line graph.